hashicorp/consul/website/source/docs/guides/autopilot.html.md

 In this guide we will learn more about Autopilot's features.

 * Dead server cleanup
-* Server Stableization
+* Server Stabilization
-* Redundcy zone tags
+* Redundancy zone tags
 * Upgrade migration

 Finally, we will review how to ensure Autopilot is healthy.